emer/axon/examples/urakubo/README.md

 * Per Shani et al. (2001), "It was found that in the absence of Ca2+/CaM, DRP-1 displayed unexpectedly high basal levels of autophosphorylation.
 The latter was strongly inhibited by Ca2+/CaM concentrations that fully activate the enzyme, suggesting inverse relationships between autophosphorylation and substrate phosphorylation."

-    DAPK1P (AutoP) = inactive form for binding to GluN2B (akin to its substrate P. effects) -- this is default state.
+    DAPK1P (S380 AutoP) = inactive form for binding to GluN2B (akin to its substrate P. effects) -- this is default state.
 Data: mutant S308A cannot autoP, and shows increased substrate binding / apoptosis.  mutant S308D is always autoP (aspartic acid), and prevented apoptosis.

-* Auto-P is also inhibitory on further Ca/CaM binding -- forward rate for that is slower.
-Thus, it acts as a *negative feedback loop* on further Ca/CaM binding -- saturates, unlike CaMKII which gets more active with further AutoP.
-This may be important for minus vs. plus differentiation.
-In the model, using same eq's and rates for Auto.K rate as CaMKII.
+* Per Shohat et al (2001), "The autophosphorylation of Ser308 was found to be Ca2􏰄/CaM-independent; moreover, it was strongly inhibited by the addition of Ca2􏰄/CaM."
+Thus, Ca/CaM inhibits P, and P inhibits Ca/CaM reciprocally.

+* In summary, it starts out fully P, then with some initial deP from CaN, further Ca/CaM binding further inhibits additional autoP pressure -- so it integrates Ca/CaM into levels of deP and its overall kinetic binding activity is a function of Ca/CaM + deP (this can be a mirror of CaMKII where it is Ca/CaM + P).

+* There does not appear to be a strong interaction between CaM binding and GluN2B binding?
+Most of the interaction is with AutoP causing P, and CaM inhibiting that.
+But GluN2B binding is just more-or-less an outcome of these CaM, deP vs. AutoP dynamics, without changing them significantly?
+TODO: verify this!

+* Goodell et al (2017) show that deP is due to CaN, although other lit shows PP2A deP activity, but that is likely in non-neuronal context (Bialik & Kimchi, 2014), and PP2A is not in PSD.

+* To implement, we need Act to have reversed roles of P and noP, but AutoK is still driven by P but inhibited by Ca/CaM levels (invert that for example).

+* TODO: must graph AutoK function, figure that out!

 * Thus, overall, DAPK1 is default baseline autophosphorylated.
 And it is relatively insensitive to Ca/CaM in this state, because of the inhibited binding constants.
-However, when you get some initial CaN dephosphorylation activity, that then allows more Ca-CaM binding.

-, which further inhibits autoP, and you move further away from full autoP.
-It is this de-P DAPK1 that is actually "active" catalytically: this is when it binds to GluN2B most strongly.
+However, when you get some initial CaN dephosphorylation activity, that then allows more Ca-CaM binding, which further inhibits autoP, and you move further away from full autoP.
+It is this noP DAPK1 that is actually "active" catalytically: this is when it binds to GluN2B most strongly.

 * So, key point: CaN is "pulling the trigger" for a learning event, after which time DAPK1 effectively measures / integrates the Ca/CaM through a kind of inverse-autophosphorylation process (the opposite form of positive feedback loop present in CaMKII).
 This is then the "opponent process" to the CaMKII, both of which are competing for GluN2B.
 If DAPK1 wins out, then LTD happens.
 If CaMKII wins, then LTP happens.
 But critically, both are directly integrating Ca signals through a similar integrative, rate-sensitive dynamic!
 However, *if* DAPK1 preferentially reflects the earlier minus phase time frame of activity (i.e., it decays more quickly), then it directly represents this minus phase co-product, while CaMKII gets to be the plus phase.
 It could really be that simple and direct!